zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/_index.md

 ## Availability across failure domains

-Since PX is a replicated storage solution, we recommend using multiple availability zones when creating your VMware vSphere based cluster.
+Since PX is a storage overlay that automatically replicates your data, we recommend using multiple availability zones when creating your VMware vSphere based cluster.
 Portworx automatically detects regions and zones that are populated using known Kubernetes node labels.
 You can also label nodes with custom labels to inform Portworx about region, zones and racks.
 The page [Cluster Topology awareness
-](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/) has all the details.
+](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/) explains this in more detail.

 ## Installation